scipy/scipy.org/source/topical-software.rst

   Programming for Python!
 This package builds on traditional Python by enabling users to write distributed, parallel programs based on `MPI <http://www-unix.mcs.anl.gov/mpi/>`_ message passing primitives.
-General python objects can be messaged between processors.
+General Python objects can be messaged between processors.

 * `Pypar <http://datamining.anu.edu.au/~ole/pypar>`_: Parallel Programming in
   the spirit of Python!
 Pypar is an efficient but easy-to-use module that